panteLx/easynews-plus-plus/README.md

 We try to match most shows, but for the remaining 10-20% of edge cases we currently require you to use the EN+ search catalog instead.
 Maybe this wil improve in the future.
 If you have any suggestions to improve this system, please [let us know](https://github.com/sleeyax/stremio-easynews-addon/discussions).

-In any case, feel free to [open an issue](https://github.com/sleeyax/stremio-easynews-addon/issues/new?labels=missing+content&title=Missing+content+for+%27TITLE+SEASON+EPISODE+%27) if you think the addon should be able to find a specific show or movie.
+In any case, feel free to [open an issue on the EN+ repo](https://github.com/sleeyax/stremio-easynews-addon/issues/new?labels=missing+content&title=Missing+content+for+%27TITLE+SEASON+EPISODE+%27) if you think the addon should be able to find a specific show or movie.
 It helps us improve the addon.

 ## Self-hosting